Lcfvs/queue.io/readme.md

 An events based queue iteration JavaScript module, under the MIT license.

-This tool is useful when in combination of your asynchronous operations, when you need to wait the entire queue to iterate on it.
+This tool is useful when in combination of your asynchronous operations, when you need to wait the entire queue to create some iterators on it.

 <b>queue.io</b> offers a way to make it simply, to create some iterators after and/or before the queue is entire and you can invert the iteration direction, before/after too (separately, for each iterator, for a same queue)